thartline35/ai-agent-remote-role-matcher/ai-agent/README.md

 **Enhanced Remote Job Matching with AI-Powered Resume Analysis**

-An intelligent web application that analyzes your resume, extracts your skills, and finds high-quality remote job opportunities that perfectly match your expertise.
+An intelligent web application that analyzes your resume, extracts your skills, and finds high-quality remote job opportunities that match your expertise.
 Powered by OpenAI GPT and real-time job scraping with advanced filtering.

 ## ✨ Enhanced Features